 Joe is an example of someone playing truly for the love of the game.
 I’m sure there are many similar stories, not only in football but other sports as well.

 I can relate to Joe and feel the same connection to the game of football.
 It must be in the blood because Joe was my Dad.
 He passed away April 15, 2011.
-Wish you were here!
-Happy Father’s Day to all the dads out there!
+I think about you every day.
+Wish you were here.

 Most NFL head coaches do not call plays.
 That duty is delegated to the offensive and defensive coordinators.
 The head coach is able to have a much better grasp of the game management scenarios when he is not a play caller.
 He can be much more aware of decisions to be made regarding penalties, field goals or punts, going for the first down or fourth down, timeout utilization, two minute, and a much better awareness of the overall effectiveness of both the offense and defense and special teams.